 Remove Relationships

-Use this to remove the copied Member(s) from their current relationship without moving them to a new one.
-If the copied Member is no longer a part of the Dimension structure, it will be placed under Orphans.
+This option removes members from their current relationship without moving them to a new one.
+If the member is no longer part of the dimension structure, it will be placed under Orphans.
+This option will not delete the member.